[Akita] Enjoy nature to the fullest! 4 recommended driving courses!

 The coastal driving route "Oga Shiokaze Kaido" is an endless winding road that weaves between sheer cliffs with the magnificent Sea of Japan as a backdrop.
 It's a bit thrilling, but it's also a very popular driving course with bikers

-Along the way, you can experience the grandeur of nature at Osanbashi Pier, an arched arch formed by waves eroding the rocks, and the natural coastal cave of Peacock Cave, or play with marine life at Oga Aquarium GAO.
+Along the way, you can appreciate the grandeur of nature at places like the "Osanbashi Pier," an arch formed by the erosion of rocks by the waves, and "Kujaku no Iwaya," a natural coastal cave, or you can interact with marine life at the Oga Aquarium GAO.

 Photo by yy – RIMG0174(2008) / Size-adapted.

-The Chokai Blue Line, with the Sea of Japan as a backdrop and colored by the four seasons
+The Chokai Blue Line, with the Sea of Japan as a backdrop and colored by the seasons

 Experience the grandeur of nature on the Hachimantai Aspite Line

-Photo by cosmogang – Hachimantai Aspite Line_2(2006) / Size-adapted.
+Photo by cosmogang – Hachimantai Aspite Line_2 (2006) / Size-adapted.

 This mountain pass road crosses Hachimantai, part of the Ou Mountain Range, which separates Akita and Iwate prefectures.
 Although it is a mountain pass road, it is a tourist road and is wide, so you can drive safely.
 "Aspite" is the name of a type of volcano, meaning a shield volcano.
 The Aspite Line is the only road in Tohoku where you can drive at an altitude of 1,500 meters